 Alamen is drowning in drunken, self-destructive rage.
-Poverty and unskilled work had started grinding her down, but she fell apart upon losing her beloved mother.
+Poverty and harsh labour had started grinding her down, but she fell apart upon losing her beloved mother.
 Whoever she was before is gone, leaving little but rancour.
 As far as she can tell, she has no way out and wants to die.

 She’s destroying herself through alcohol, and would likely have gone through suicide-by-cop without her cousins.
 Most of the time she’s smashed on bad booze, sleeping it off, or nursing a hangover.

 Alamen is badly depressed, with increasingly suicidal ideation and a worsening sense of having no place in the world.
 Her ability to handle her emotions has regressed from when she was 15 and lost her mum.
 And she’s too far gone to fit in the normal Elven solidarity and social life that allows them to endure their lives.

 Her speech is usually slurred, not entirely coherent and laced with an extraordinary amount of repetitive profanity.
 About a fourth of what she says is the word “fuck”.
 The word “shem” (short for “shem’len”, an Elven insult for Humans) is also a recurrent feature.